vishalkothare20/number-generator/README.md

 # Number Generator

+### Configuration
+Change the property task-configuration.delay-in-seconds to change the delay between subsequent number generation.

 ### How to run the application
-Command: ./mvnw clean spring-boot:run
+./mvnw clean spring-boot:run

 ### How to run the test cases
-Command: ./mvnw clean test
+./mvnw clean test

+### How to create docker image (Using dockerfile-maven-plugin)
+./mvnw package

+### How to run using docker image
+docker run -p 8080:8080 number-generator/app:latest